eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

 Explorer Panel
 ##############

-The left sidebar shows the various entities that the application has knowledge about and their available information.
+The left sidebar displays the various entities known to the application and their available information.
-It is recommended to check the section :ref:`entities` in order to get a better approach on the kind of entities that are displayed and the connection between them.
+It is recommended to check the section :ref:`entities` in order to get a better approach on the kind of entities that are displayed and the connections between them.

 .. _dds_panel:

 DDS Panel
 =========
-In this panel are displayed all the :ref:`dds_entities` that has been discovered by the monitor so far under every DDS domain or Discovery Server monitored.
+This panel displays all the :ref:`dds_entities` that have been discovered by the monitor so far under every DDS domain or Discovery Server monitored.
 This panel displays specific DDS entities related with the Fast DDS Monitor entity currently selected (see :ref:`selected_entity`).
-For example, it is possible to track the DDS entities created from an application running on a specific *Host*, *User*, or *Process*, as well as the DDS entities that are working on a specific DDS domain or are publishing or subscribed to a given topic.
+For example, it is possible to track the DDS entities created from an application running on a specific *Host*, *User*, or *Process*, as well as the DDS entities that are working on a specific DDS domain or are publishing or subscribed to a given *Topic*.
 Every entity in this panel is interactive:

 - Clicking in the Participant name or the Participant icon will expand or collapse the list of DataWriters/DataReaders